-On Sept.
-2, 2020, Alberta's Chief Medical Officer of Health confirmed that masks are part of our "new normal" and will require ongoing learning about multiple measures to reduce the risk of transmission of COVID-19.
-She shared interpretations of her newly released (Aug.
-31, 2020) CMOH-order 33-2020, which articulated mask use guidelines for schools.
-In that order, Dr. Hinshaw confirmed the following guidelines:
+On September 2, 2020, Dr. Deena Hinshaw confirmed that masks are part of our "new normal" and will require ongoing learning about multiple measures to reduce the risk of transmission of COVID-19.
+She was sharing interpretations of her newly released (August 31, 2020) CMOH-order 33-2020, which articulated mask use guidelines for schools.
+In that order, Dr. Hinshaw confirmed that the following guidelines:

-- 8. All students attending grades 4 through 12, staff members and visitors must wear a non-medical face mask that covers their mouth and nose while attending an indoor location within a school, unless the student, staff member or visitor: - (a) is unable to place, use or remove a non-medical face mask without assistance; - (b) is unable to wear a non-medical face mask due to a mental or physical concern or limitation; - (c) is consuming food or drink in a designated area; - (d) is engaging in physical exercise; - (e) is seated at a desk or table;
+8. All students attending grades 4 through 12, staff members and visitors must wear a non-medical face mask that covers their mouth and nose while attending an indoor location within a school, unless the student, staff member or visitor:

-- (f) within a classroom or place where the instruction, course, or program of study is taking place, and - (g) where the desks, tables, and chairs are arranged in a manner - (i) to prevent persons who are seated from facing each other and - (ii) to allow the greatest possible distance between seated persons; - (iii) is providing or receiving care or assistance where a non-medical face mask would hinder that caregiving or assistance; or - (iv) is separated from every other person by a physical barrier.
+- (a) is unable to place, use or remove a non-medical face mask without assistance; - (b) is unable to wear a non-medical face mask due to a mental or physical concern or limitation: - (c) is consuming food or drink in a designated area; - (d) is engaging in physical exercise; - (e) is seated at a desk or table; - (f) within a classroom or place where the instruction, course or program of study is taking place, and - (g) where the desks, tables and chairs are arranged in a manner - (i) to prevent persons who are seated from facing each other, and - (ii) to allow the greatest possible distance between seated persons; - (iii) is providing or receiving care or assistance where a non-medical face mask would hinder that caregiving or assistance; or - (iv) is separated from every other person by a physical barrier.

-Originally, in this Guidebook, we shared that masks are an important way to mitigate the risk of spreading COVID-19, particularly when people are indoors and physical distancing of two metres or more is not possible.
-Alberta's Minister of Education and Chief Medical Officer of Health have mandated that all staff and all grades 4-12 students wear a mask when physical distancing at school is not possible.
+Originally, we shared that masks are an important way to mitigate the risk of spreading COVID-19, particularly when people are indoors and physical distancing of 2m or more is not possible.
+The Minister of Education and the Chief Medical Officer of Alberta have mandated that all staff and all grades 4-12 students wear a mask when physical distancing at school is not possible.
 It is recommended that K-3 students wear masks, although this is not a requirement in schools at this time.
-Masks are required for all students on buses, as buses are an environment in which students from multiple cohorts come together and social distancing is difficult to maintain.
-Individuals who are physically, psychologically, or developmentally unable to wear a mask or who are protected by the Alberta Human Rights Act may be excused from wearing a mask.
+Masks are required for students on buses, as buses are an environment in which students from multiple cohorts come together and social distancing is difficult to maintain.
+Individuals who are physically, psychologically or developmentally unable to wear a mask or who are protected by the Alberta Human Rights Act may be excused from wearing a mask.

 Proper mask use will be taught and promoted, and it is our collective responsibility to adhere to mask protocols.
 Masks will be provided to students.
-That said, we encourage parents/legal guardians to send their children to school with a mask and to practice proper mask protocols before coming to school.
+That said, we encourage families to send their children to school with a mask and to practice proper mask protocols prior to coming to school.
 Emergency supplies of masks, face shields, gloves, gowns will be kept at the school office.